neurobloomai/pact/docs/neurobloom_strategic_framework.md

 **Week 5-8: Execute Chosen Path**
 - [ ] If restructuring: Implement "easy mode" (narrow focus, piggyback, or services)
 - [ ] If continuing: Secure funding or bridge income
-- [ ] If transitioning: Plan India move logistics
+- [ ] If transitioning: Plan move logistics

 **Week 9-12: Decision Point**
 - **Clear traction?** → Keep going with adjusted runway plan
-- **Murky/no traction?** → Gracefully transition to India path
+- **Murky/no traction?** → Gracefully transition to path
 - **Key question:** "Is the path becoming clearer or murkier?"

 ### The Core Question (Munger-Style)